Community-Engaged Initiatives Grant

 Funding is for new or expanded initiatives and is not intended to be a replacement of previous funds.

 The maximum amount of funding for a project is $1000.
 All grants are intended to support campus-community partnerships that benefit BOTH students and the community.
 Proposals must demonstrate this.

 - Craft supplies

 - Kitchen supplies or ingredients for programming

 - Promotional materials and other printing costs

 Expenses and costs the grant will not fund:

 - Fundraising or charity events

-To receive all of your allotted funds, you must submit your Post-Initiative Report within one month of your project conclusion.
+To receive the remaining 40 per cent, you must submit your Final Expense Report within one month of your project conclusion.
 This report will outline the actual funds used, and must include all documentation of expenses being reimbursed by grant (receipts, invoices, etc.).
 After the post-initiative expense report is received, the balance of funds will be released.
 A cheque will be produced and you will be emailed once the cheque is ready for pick up.